 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-A significant portion of our shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold in the future as described in the "Shares Eligible for Future Sale" section of our Amended Registration Statement on Form S-1 filed with the SEC on October 12, 2021.
 We also plan to register all shares of common stock that we may issue under our equity compensation plans or that are issuable upon exercise of outstanding options.
-Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of our Amended Registration Statement on Form S-1 filed with the SEC on October 12, 2021.
+Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.